bagasta/backend-langchain/how-to-deploy.md

 **Notes**
 - Keep `.env` at the repo root; `load_dotenv()` reads it at startup.
-- If you prefer port 8001, change `ExecStart` and `upstream` to `127.0.0.1:8001` in both systemd and Nginx.
+- Default port in this guide is 8001.
+Keep Nginx and the service in sync if you change it.
+- Health endpoints: `/` and `/healthz` support GET/HEAD (200 OK).
 - Remove duplicate Nginx `server_name` entries to avoid conflicts.